Q: When I export content from the CMS, Excel converts foreign or special characters into an unreadable format...how can I fix it?

 Q: Why does Excel open my .csv file with all the content combined in the first column of the sheet as a single block of text and how do I fix it?

-A: Many of our European clients open the downloaded CSV file in Excel and find it to be combined in a single string of text in the first column.
-This happens because oftentimes Europeans use semicolons to delimit their .csv's instead of commas.
+A: Many of our European clients open the downloaded CSV file in Excel and find it to be combined with a single string of text in the first column.
+This happens because often times Europeans use semicolons to delimit their .csv's instead of commas.
 On American operating system versions, the comma is set as the default for the "List Separator", which is ok for .csv files, but on European operating system versions this character is often reserved as the decimal symbol and the "List Separator" is set by default to the semicolon.
 Once you've completed the steps outlined below, restart Excel and the .csv file should open in the proper format.

 Once you've completed the steps outlined below, restart Excel and the .csv file should open in the proper format.

 - Make sure that you have both Grouping settings are set to "," and both Decimal settings are set to "."